A small introduction to part of the story behind ‘Made in the UK’, that is so much more than a statement of origin.

 My tour begun with Steve who has worked in the label printing business for 28 years.
 He started showing me the entire process, from the proofs being created by the design team upstairs, that are then turned into negative films, that are later washed out and made into flexographic plates.

-I was then taken under the wing of Noddy (he’s called that because he’s a ‘yes man’ and nods his head to everything, well I was told almost anything anyway!)
+I was then taken under the wing of Noddy (he’s called that because he’s a ‘yes man’ and nods his head to everything, well, I was told almost anything anyway!)
 He started explaining all of the specifics that go into cutting the labels, such as using ultra-sonic waves to seal the ends, so that they don’t fray.
 As well as the technicalities of the machines, such as the light detector that is able to recognise the printed ink, in order to cut each label equally to a specific width.
-He also spoke of his ingenuity in making small collection trays for our Lotus Maternity labels, or others which were narrow in width.
+He also spoke of his ingenuity in making small collection trays for our Lotus Maternity labels, or others which were narrower in width and thus needed a different container.

 These highly skilled craftsmen, easily could have spoken with me all afternoon about the intricate processes involved in label making, especially considering their expert knowledge of the industry.